audaciaconsulting/Audacia.Auth/openiddict/README.md

 ### Configuring Application Cookie

-When an authentication cookie is issued, the authentication handler executes and can determine if a user is no longer authenticated, is denied access or where to log the user our.
+The Identity application uses a cookie to determine whether or not the user is authenticated.
+When a request is made, the cookie authentication handler executes and can determine if a user is no longer authenticated, is denied access or where to log the user out.

 It's important that we set where the user will be redirected too for these scenarios so the authentication handler knows where.